Report

 Background

-This report presents the results of a groundbreaking Quality Improvement (QI) initiative conducted by Butterfly Network in collaboration with Rutgers Robert Wood Johnson Medical School and Robert Wood Johnson University Hospital.
-These findings were initially presented as part of a late-breaking clinical trial at the EuroEcho Conference in December 20241.
-The study focused on integrating point-of-care ultrasound (POCUS) into routine inpatient care for heart failure (CHF) management, with an aim to evaluate both clinical and health-economic outcomes.
+This report presents the results of a groundbreaking Quality Improvement (QI) initiative conducted by Rutgers Robert Wood Johnson Medical School and Robert Wood Johnson University Hospital in collaboration with Butterfly Network.
+The study—the POCUS-CARE Trial—evaluated the integration of handheld point-of-care ultrasound (POCUS) into routine inpatient workflows for patients admitted with undifferentiated dyspnea, including congestive heart failure (CHF).

 Impact